woai3c/Front-end-articles/en-articles/browser-engine.md

 We first call `getStyleValues()` to get the current DOM node's CSS property values, and then get the node's inline styles.
 The inline styles will override the current node's styles.

 ## Layout Tree
-The fourth phase involves transforming a style tree into a layout tree, which is one of the more complex parts of the entire rendering engine.
+The fourth phase, transforming a style tree into a layout tree, is one of the more complex parts of the entire rendering engine.

 ![Rendering engine phases](https://i-blog.csdnimg.cn/blog_migrate/db9434b91f831ee82c3ed0405dd37d19.png)